felipery03/Kaggle-titanic-solution/README.md

-# Titanic_solution_kaggle
+# Kaggle-titanic-solution
-Titanic solution for Kaggle problem
+First attemp to titanic solution for Kaggle problem